How To Keep Your Water Softener Running Smoothly

 Over the years, your softener can lose efficiency.
 Older models are likely to be using more salt, water, and energy than current high efficiency models.
 Built-in timers, demand-initiated cycles and remote monitoring are a few of the conveniences that newer models offer.
 If your softener is reaching the end of its life, you may be better off replacing it than repairing.

-For installation, regular maintenance, and salt delivery, just call your local Culligan Man.
+For installation, regular maintenance, and salt delivery, just call your local Culligan Water expert.
 He's trained and equipped to maintain water softeners of any brand.
 If you're ready to replace your old softener, talk to your local Culligan dealership about the High-Efficiency Water Softener.